Why Do Currencies Move In Vicious And Benign Circles?

 Here's Soros on the power of benign circles (emphasis mine):

 The longer a benign circle lasts, the more attractive it is to hold financial assets in the appreciating currency and the more important the exchange rate becomes in calculating total return.
-Those who are inclined to fight the trend are progressively eliminated and in the end only trend followers survive as active participants.
+Those who are inclined to fight the trend are progressively eliminated and in the end, only trend followers survive as active participants.
 As speculation gains in importance, other factors lose their influence.
 There is nothing to guide speculators but the market itself, and the market is dominated by trend followers.

 The logic chain as things stand now, bring us to a stronger dollar, a core bull cycle and a benign circle.
-This is the 98'-99' analog that we've talked about in past reports where the US market runs higher.
-In combination with a stronger dollar and stagnating commodities and emerging markets.
-It would put us around the early 99' time frame.
+This is the 1998-1999 analog that we've talked about in past reports where the US market runs higher, in combination with a stronger dollar and stagnating commodities and emerging markets.
+It would put us around the early 1999 time frame.

 Reagan's benign circle was sustained by a differential in interest rates rather than inflation rates and there was an ever-growing trade deficit which was matched by an ever-growing inflow of capital.
 While in the first case it was possible to claim some kind of equilibrium, in the second case the disequilibrium was palpable.